griffio/griffio.github.io/_posts/2016-11-01-Your-Continuous-Integration-Server-Maybe-A-Death-Star.md

 ### Don't break the build

+Many developers and technologists may think to identify as the plucky rebels and not as the technicians sitting at their consoles in front of blinking lights.

 Build shaming is not acceptable way of handling build fails - the last straw that breaks the Camel faces the wrath of [Sith](https://en.wikipedia.org/wiki/Sith) like Culture.

 Environment Drives Culture - Culture Drives Brand